bennyschudel/Kombine/README.md

 Kombine
 =

-This is a commandline PHP Script that takes a folder of images (all ImageMagick supported file formats) and combines them into a single file (or multiples files if you wish ;).
+This is a command line PHP Script that takes a folder of images (all ImageMagick supported file formats) and combines them into a single file (or multiples files if you wish ;).
 It also creates a CSS file for you - ready to go.

 If you have any questions feel free to contact me.